searxng/searxng/docs/own-instance.rst

 use.

 For those on the go, or just wanting to try SearXNG for the first time, public instances are the best choice.
-Additionally, public instance are making the world a better place by giving those who cannot, or do not, want to run an instance access to a privacy-respecting search service.
+Public instances are also making the world a better place by giving those who cannot, or do not want to, run an instance access to a privacy-respecting search service.